-Dolci's method is defined as Mutual Maieutic.
-With this word he intended to involved the people, and the students in open to discuss."Maieutics" came from Socrates.
-Bring out the truth.
-"Mutual" because we all pull the truth out.
-In the maieutic seminars, as Dolci himself underlined, the students become a political subject, because they are allowed to speak, discuss, and discuss with others.
-His idea was that the school systems old because is mainly based on the "transmission".
+Dolci's method is defined as "Reciprocal Maieutics Approach".
+With this definition he intended to involve people and students in open discussion.
+"Maieutics" came from the socratic method to bring out the truth.
+"Reciprocal" because we all pull the truth out.
+In the maieutic seminars, as Dolci himself underlined, the students become political subjects, because they are allowed to speak, discuss and exchange with others.
+His idea was that the school systems are old because they are mainly based on "transmission".
 One of the basic concepts of his thought is that there is a difference between transmitting and communicating.
-Transmitting is not proper, it is not autocratic.
-Because it supposes that someone has got the knowledge and has to transmit to someone else that does not have the knowledge.
+Transmitting is not proper or autocratic, because it supposes that someone has knowledge to transmit to someone else that does not have that knowledge.
 The teacher speaks and the students listen.
 Educational facilities are structures that already have a transmission setting.
-This plan is raised because the speaker must have authority.
-Think, John Dewey, at the end of the nineteenth century, he was already talking about eliminating the desks.
-Maria Montessori had the same felling in the creation of a new learning space.
-However, nowadays the is still school is transmissive.
+This situation is recalled because in the traditional idea of education, the speaker must have an authority.

+At the end of the nineteenth century, John Dewey, was already talking about eliminating the desks.
+Maria Montessori had the same feeling in the creation of a new learning space.
+However, nowadays the school is still transmissive.
 Dolci affirmed this system is wrong.
 The right system is communication.
 "Communication" means: I speak and you listen, but you also speak.
 When does a student speak at school?
 The student at school speaks during the interrogation and speaks to say what I said first in class or what the book says, and that's it.

-The mutual maieutics tries to introduce the dialogue at school and tries to give the floor to the students.
-This thing is linked to another important thing that is a very relevant characteristic of Dolci' ideas: distinguishing power from domination.
+The reciprocal maieutics tries to introduce the dialogue at school giving the floor to the students.
+This method follows another very relevant characteristic of Dolci' ideas: distinguishing power from domination.
 In general people have a negative view of power.
-Power is that thing that powerful people, politicians, and so on.
-Dolci said: "'Power' comes from 'I can do'.
+Power is that thing that makes powerful people, politicians, and so on.
+Dolci said: "'Power'

+&lt;sup>11 Danilo Dolci, by Jaclyn Welch, inDanilo Dolci nell'accademia del villaggio globale (a cura di Gaetano G. Perlongo), July 5, 1997 comes from 'I can do'.
 Without power we do not live ".
 When you die of hunger, you have no power.
 So I have to help you have power.
 Dolci taking it from the Italian philosopher Aldo Capitini, that wrote a beautiful work called The Power of All, was convinced that educators need to fight the pathology of power, that can also mean to have possibilities, to have chances.
 In order to create future critical thinker citizens, the School has the task to build Power.
 In actual terms we can say to build empowerment.
-The teachers are called to do Common power in terms of discussing together, seeking together and one the knowledge as a common value.
+The teachers are called to do common power in terms of discussing together, seeking together the knowledge as a common value.

 For Danilo Dolci everything we do at school is political.
-Every time we enter the classroom, every gesture of ours has political significance, but we must ask ourselves what political meaning we want our work to be in school.
+Every time we enter the classroom, every gesture of ours has political significance, but we must ask ourselves what political meaning we want our work at school to have.
 It means asking ourselves which kind of society we want to create through our work.
-My answer is that we should try to create a society of power, that is, a society in which everyone has the word and build together, through the word, a way in which the possibilities of one grow together with the possibilities of others.
+We should create a society of power, that is, a society in which everyone has the word and build together, through the word, a way in which the possibilities of one grow together with the possibilities of others.